Diego Maradona’s ‘Hand of God’ shirt sells for over £7 million at auction

-The Argentinian player, hailed as one of the greatest of all time, described his opening handball goal in the quarter-final as “a little with the head of Maradona, and a little with the hand of God”.
+The Argentinian, hailed as one of the greatest players of all time, described his opening goal in the quarter-final, where he punched the ball into the net, as “a little with the head of Maradona, and a little with the hand of God”.

-He then dribbled the ball past a host of England players to score again against goalkeeper Peter Shilton.
-That strike was later voted the “goal of the century”.
+He then dribbled past a host of England players to score again past goalkeeper Peter Shilton.
+That effort was later voted the ‘goal of the century’.

 The shirt, which has spent the last 20 years on loan at the National Football Museum in Manchester, went under the hammer at Sotheby’s on Wednesday afternoon for £7,142,500 – marking a new auction record for any item of sports memorabilia.